MediaArea/MediaConch/StyleGuide.md

 ### Rules for contributing code

-Contributions of code or additions to MediaArea’s Preforma project documentation must be written with Qt (following the advised standards and practices) and must be made in the form of a branch submitted as a pull request.
+Contributions of code or additions to MediaArea’s PREFORMA project documentation must be written with Qt (following the advised standards and practices) and must be made in the form of a branch submitted as a pull request.

 - Create your feature branch (git checkout -b my-new-feature)
 - Commit your changes (git commit -am 'adds some feature')
 - Push to the branch (git push origin my-new-feature)
 - Create a new Pull Request with a more verbose description of the proposed changes

-Link to github repository: (https://github.com/MediaArea/PreFormaMediaInfo/fork)
+Link to github repository: (https://github.com/MediaArea/PREFORMAMediaInfo/fork)

 ### Rules for contributing feedback

 Feedback of all kind is encouraged and can either be made through opening an issue on Github or by contacting the team directly at info@mediaarea.net.

-Issue tracking and feedback will be encouraged directly through the open source platform (Github) around which, in addition to PreForma’s Open Source Portal, MediaArea will function and centralize the anticipated infrastructure for a collaborative community environments.
+Issue tracking and feedback will be encouraged directly through the open source platform (Github) around which, in addition to PREFORMA’s Open Source Portal, MediaArea will function and centralize the anticipated infrastructure for a collaborative community environments.
 In addition, contributions and feedback can be left via either the IRC channel or the mailing lists pertaining to the project.

 ### Linking